Polar Bears (The Naked Brothers Band): Plot

 Thereafter, the entire group speaks at a press conference, to where Alex looks at a calendar placed on the wall.
 Alex says, "Look at the calendar.
 Our picture.
 It's bigger.
 We're bigger than Santa Claus."
 News reporters falsely claim that he said, "Santa is a big fat blubber belly."
 The journalists get mad and they subsequently chase the band to Onita's trailer where they hide from the reporters.
 The misinterpretation causes the band's state dinner party to be cancelled.

 Later on, Alex and Big Ella show Nat the documentary cameras which reveals Rosalina actually being attracted to Nat instead of Qaasim.
 The footage depicts Qaasim and Rosalina talking that night at dinner, and prior to when they were talking on the tour bus.
 They were discussing how they both agree that Nat is attracted to Little Grace.
 Then, while watching the tape, Nat starts shouting, "No!
 No!
 I'm in love with you, Rosalina.
 How could she not know that I love her?"
 Alex replies, "She does now."
 Instantly, Nat finds Rosalina smiling in the kitchen doorway.
 They begin to hug and kiss each other, to show their forgiveness.

 The next morning, Big Ella wakes everyone up explaining that she provided evidence on a newscasting that the reporters made false accusations about Alex.
 Alex does not believe her and so she turns on the television to the media explaining: "Alex was framed by nasty reporters who just wanted a story."
 Big Ella, who is obsessed with Santa Clause, is shown on television explaining to reporters that "Alex loves Santa Clause.
 All Alex wanted to do was tell you that he was giving all his money to save the polar bears.
 The polar bears are Santa's neighbors.
 Santa loves them and he loves Alex too, and so do I." Everyone applauses the actions that Big Ella took to save Alex's reputation and the group's state dinner.
 That following night, the band raises money from that state dinner and donated it to a charity that helps global warming.

 Production

-The siblings' mother Polly Draper, who is the series' creator and executive producer, wrote and directed this film; she recalls, "Nat and Alex have become a fanatic about recycling and saving the environment.
+The siblings' mother Polly Draper, who is the series' creator and showrunner, wrote and directed this TV movie; she recalls, "Nat and Alex have become a fanatic about recycling and saving the environment.
 And mostly Alex, because after we watched An Inconvenient Truth, he completely flipped out about it.
 He refused to take baths: only foot and butt bath's—" Alex barges in by saying "Hey!
 That was written by her," pointing to his mother.
 Draper continues, "And we hope that this movie will get kids' to recycle and think about the polar bears and the environment."

 Principal photography took place in New Orleans, Louisiana where the boys' father Michael Wolff is a native of.
 A scene in the film depicts Alex saying, "We're bigger than Santa Clause" which lampoons John Lennon's comment that The Beatles are "more popular than Jesus".